QuantEcon/python-lecture-sandpit.myst/lectures/greeksquare.md

 We'll also use invariant subspaces to describe variations on this method that are faster.

-In this lecture, we use the following imports:
+In this lecture, we use the following import:

 ```{code-cell} ipython3
 :tags: []